 Many a player has got frustrated with Navi's apparently completely useless advice in the Great Deku Tree — "Yes, Navi, we know how to open a damn door!"
 Except that there aren't any buildings that have doors in Kokiri Forest… and if Link was left there as an infant, then he's never actually seen a door before, thus making Navi's advice… completely relevant and useful for him.

-I've always thought that the rating E for everyone is little off since lets be honest, there are things in this game that still can give me (a 20 year old man) a pretty good scare.
-Then it hit, Link is the holder of the triforce of courage and true courage is only achieved when one conquer his own fears.
-So for a little kid playing this he would be scared out his mind while playing this game to such an extent that he doesn't dare to keep playing any more, because it is so freaking scary at some parts.
-But daring to picking up that controller and meeting your fears head on is truly courages, and makes a worthy holder of the triforce of courage.
+The rating 'E for everyone' is a little off since, let's be honest, there are things in this game that still can give a grown man a pretty good scare.
+Then it hit, Link is the holder of the Triforce of Courage, and true courage is only achieved when one conquers his own fears.
+So for a little kid playing this, they would be scared out their mind while playing this game to such an extent that they don't dare to keep playing any more, because it is so freaking scary at some parts.
+But daring to picking up that controller and meeting your fears head-on is truly courageous, and makes a worthy holder of the Triforce of Courage.

 "Sheik" is an Arabic word for a tribal leader.
 Zelda (and by extension, Sheik) is the the ruler of the Sages.
 Sheik also claimed to be a member of the Sheikah tribe.

+The "official" timeline released for the series indicates that all the games that were released before Ocarina of Time took place in a timeline where the Hero of Time was defeated by Ganon…but after OOT, we have games based on the two timelines where the Hero won the fight.
+The previous games were based on Link losing the final boss fight because you, the player, weren't there to guide him to victory.
+Winning the last boss fight in Ocarina of Time is actually the player themselves being able to Set Right What Once Went Wrong for the entire series.
 This makes more sense in the opening cutscene: Link had a dream of Impa riding away from Ganondorf with Zelda.
 Later on, Zelda thought Link's name sounded familiar.
-This means, after Link's defeat and Ganon's sealing, Zelda went back in time with the Ocarina of Time to Set Right What Once Went Wrong, but in the process, she may not remember everything due to the Triforce's completion (while she possess Wisdom, she no longer has its possession).
+This means, after Link's defeat and Ganon's sealing, Zelda went back in time with the Ocarina of Time to Set Right What Once Went Wrong, but in the process, she may not remember everything due to the Triforce's completion (while she possesses Wisdom, she no longer has its possession).
 This also means due to Link having the Triforce of Courage, he was able to remember everything when he finally won his final battle with Ganon.
-This would also mean explains why Zelda was Properly Paranoid.
+This would also explain why Zelda was Properly Paranoid.